latonita/esphome-nordic-uart-ble/README.md

 - RX: `6e400002-b5a3-f393-e0a9-e50e24dc4179`
 - TX: `6e400003-b5a3-f393-e0a9-e50e24dc4179`

-Adjust the UUIDs in YAML to match your target peripheral.
+Adjust the UUIDs in YAML to match your target peripheral if needed.

-### Migrating from wired UART to Nordic UART
+### Migrating from wired UART to Nordic UART Client
 If you already have a component using a wired UART, you can swap it to BLE NUS by pointing it to the Nordic transport:

 ```